 Installing RPM Mats is Easy!
 Here’s a simple step-by-step guide.

-During installation, use Knee Pads, Gloves, and Safety Glasses to ensure comfort and safety
+During electric heating installation, use Knee Pads, Gloves, and Safety Glasses to ensure comfort and safety

 All surfaces to be covered must be structurally sound, dry, clean and free of dust, oil, grease, curing compounds, sealers, waxes, paints, loose or scaly materials, vinyl floorcovering or other non-porous surfaces, or any other foreign matter.
 Check for any protruding nails, screws or other objects and level off with the surface or remove.
 In addition to the substrate condition, check the RPM mats to ensure the mats are free of oils, dust or any other foreign matter that could hinder adhesion.